syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Installation-Errors.md

 * When your trial period expired
 * When you don't have a license or an active trial
-* When you are not the license holder of your license or your account administrator has not yet assigned you a license.
+* You are not the license holder of your license
+* Your account administrator has not yet assigned you a license.

 ### Suggested solution

-You can renew your subscription [here](https://www.syncfusion.com/account/my-renewals), or you can contact our sales team at <salessupport@syncfusion.com>.
-You can also continue the 30-day trial period.

-If you want to purchase a new license, go [here](https://www.syncfusion.com/sales/products).

-To have a license assigned to you, please contact your account administrator or send an email to <clientrelations@syncfusion.com>.
+you can purchase a new license [here](https://www.syncfusion.com/sales/products), or please contact your account administrator or send an email to <clientrelations@syncfusion.com>, or you can contact our sales team at <salessupport@syncfusion.com>.

 ## Unable to install because of another installation